vEnhance/web.evanchen.cc/input/publications.md

   E. Chen.
 Published in [Electronic Journal of Combinatorics][ejc-schur].

 - [The 26 Wilf-equivalence classes of length five quasi-consecutive patterns][arxiv-wilf] <br>
   E. Chen, S. Narayanam.
-Published in [Discrete Math & Theoretical CS][dmtcs-wilf].
+Published in [Discrete Math and Theoretical CS][dmtcs-wilf].

 - [A family of partially ordered sets with small balance constant][arxiv-poset] <br>
   E. Chen.
 Published in [Electronic Journal of Combinatorics][ejc-poset].